ebzzry/ebzzry.github.io/en/fkd/quotes.md

-- If you ever find yourself getting self-conscious about something, just think of what you’d do if people’s opinions didn’t matter<br>―Daigo Umehara
+- If you ever find yourself getting self-conscious about something, just think of what you’d do if people’s opinions didn’t matter.<br>―Daigo Umehara

 - Pressure is a privilege.<br>―Billie Jean King

 - Ultimately, you can’t win if you don’t play.<br>―Douglas Conant

+- When you blow something up by a factor of a hundred, it gets about a factor of a hundred weaker.<br>―Alan Kay

+- There is no idea so simple and powerful, that you can’t get zillions of people to misunderstand it.<br>―Alan Kay

 The banner image used at the top is from